First Vice President

-Joey Young is the owner of Kansas Publishing Ventures, a company that directs the publication of two weekly newspapers, The Clarion and Hillsboro Free Press, a monthly TMC and a quarterly glossy magazine.
+Joey Young is the owner of Kansas Publishing Ventures, a company that directs the publication of three weekly newspapers, The Clarion, Newton Now and Hillsboro Free Press, and a quarterly glossy magazine.

 He purchased his first newspaper, The Clarion, in June 2012 at the age of 27 and was then the youngest newspaper owner in the state.